 Emma's career began in 1986 at Dewe Rogerson and her first in-house role was as Head of Marketing & Communications at ProShare, the body set up by the London Stock Exchange and industry to promote wider share ownership.
 She later headed investor services at Charles Schwab prior to establishing her own agency, Redleaf Communications.
 During her tenure as Chief Executive at Redleaf, the agency acquired and effectively integrated financial services public relations agency, Polhill.
-In 2018 she sold Redleaf and the agency rebranded as Newgate in 2018 when Emma became CEO of the enlarged group.
+In 2018 she sold Redleaf, the agency rebranded as Newgate and Emma became CEO of the enlarged group.

 Emma divides her time between her executive roles and her philanthropic work.
 She is currently Chair of the UK’s leading ovarian cancer charity, Target Ovarian Cancer.
 She is also Deputy Chair and Chair of the Global Development Board of the Elton John AIDS Foundation.
 In May 2021 she stepped down as Chair of The Barbican Centre Trust after 9 years in the role.

 She is passionate about the arts and is an avid sculptor.
 She has a Diploma in Jazz and Popular Music and started life as a tenor saxophonist, trained by Bobby Wellins.

 Emma was recognised for her distinguished contribution to the communications sector with the Freedom of the City of London award in 2017.
 In 2020 and 2021 she was included in the 'PR Week UK Power Book', the definitive guide to the brightest and most influential PR professionals in Britain.